FireBird virus removal guide

-FireBird is a Remote Access Tool (alternatively, when used in malicious capacity - Remote Access Trojan).
-At first glance, it may seem as a legitimate piece of software, however its list of abilities/features (e.g. anti-detection, functionality without input or permission of the connected machine's user, etc.), make it obvious that FireBird was developed with malicious use in mind.
-This is furthered by the fact that this program is offered for purchase in cryptocurrency, the transactions of which, due to a lack of personal information involved - is difficult/impossible to trace.
-Hence, cyber criminals wishing to purchase it can remain anonymous.
-FireBird is designed to allow remote access and control over an infected device.
-It can be used in a variety of heinous ways that endanger both system integrity and user safety.
+FireBird is a Remote Access Tool (or alternatively, when used in a malicious capacity, it is termed a Remote Access Trojan) or 'RAT'.
+On initial inspection, this may seem to be a legitimate piece of software, however, its list of capabilities/features (e.g. anti-detection, functionality without input or permission of the connected machine's user, etc.) clearly indicate that FireBird was developed with malicious use in mind.
+Furthermore, this program is offered for purchase in a cryptocurrency, the transactions of which are difficult/impossible to trace due to the lack of personal information required.
+Therefore, cyber criminals wishing to purchase this dangerous software can remain anonymous.
+FireBird allows remote access and control over an infected device.
+It can be used in various dangerous ways that endanger system integrity and user safety.

-The FireBird RAT is a highly functional malware with various abilities.
-To elaborate on some of its functions and potential misuse, it can allow cyber criminals user-level control over a targeted machine.
+The FireBird RAT is highly functional malware with various capabilities.
+Some examples of its functions and potential misuse follow.
+FireBird can allow cyber criminals user-level control over a targeted machine.
 This malicious software can manage Windows Registry (containing information, parameters, options and other values of software and hardware installed on the system).
-Therefore, it can give commands to and uninstall applications, as well as control connected hardware.
-The latter can be used to turn on/off the monitor, enable/disable the mouse, open/close CD, record audio via microphone, record via webcam, play audio, etc. Any recorded material may be used for blackmail purposes.
-FireBird can interact with the Task Manger - end any running processes, including that of the Task Manager itself.
-Coupled with its ability to infiltrate data and execute (i.e. run) programs, it can cause chain infections (i.e. download/install additional malware).
-FireBird can exfiltrate data stored in the system and browsers - Google Chrome and Mozilla Firefox.
-It can also recover log-ins and passwords from said browsers and QQ messenger, FileZilla file transfer application, etc. This RAT has keylogging abilities, i.e. it can record key strokes.
-Usually, this ability is used to steal the credentials (i.e. log-ins and passwords) of various accounts, e.g. emails, social networking, social media, e-commerce, financial/banking and so on.
-Communication accounts can be misused by criminals to ask for money from the genuine owner's contacts/friends and/or to further malicious software.
-E-commerce (online store) accounts often save credit card details, which means that cyber criminals can use them to make online purchases.
+Therefore, it can give commands to install/uninstall applications and control connected hardware.
+The latter can be used to turn the monitor on/off, enable/disable the mouse, open/close the CD player, record audio via the microphone, record via the webcam, play audio, etc. Any recorded material can be used for blackmail purposes.
+FireBird can interact with Task Manger and end any running processes, including that of Task Manager itself.
+Coupled with its capability to infiltrate data and execute (i.e., run) programs, it can cause chain infections (i.e. download/install additional malware).
+FireBird can exfiltrate data stored in the system and browsers such as Google Chrome and Mozilla Firefox.
+It can also recover log-ins and passwords from these browsers and QQ messenger, FileZilla file transfer application, etc. This RAT has keylogging capabilities (it can record key strokes).
+This capability is used to steal the credentials (i.e., log-ins and passwords) of various accounts such as emails, social networking, social media, e-commerce, financial/banking and so on.
+Communication accounts can be misused by criminals to demand money from the genuine owner's contacts/friends and to further malicious software.
+E-commerce (online store) accounts often save credit card details.
+Thus, cyber criminals can use them to make online purchases.
 FireBird can also mine certain cryptocurrencies.
-These are a few examples of how this malware can operate and what misuse it can facilitate.
-To summarize, FireBird can cause additional system infections, lead to significant financial losses, severe privacy issues and identity theft.
-If it is known/suspected that FireBird (or other malicious program) has already infected the system, immediate removal using an anti-virus is strongly recommended.
+These are some examples of how this malware can operate and the misuse it can facilitate.
+To summarize, FireBird can cause additional system infections, lead to significant financial loss, serious privacy issues and identity theft.
+If you suspect that FireBird (or another malicious program) has already infected the system, remove it using anti-virus software immediately.